dogweather/forkful/content/en/c-sharp/good-coding-practices/refactoring.md

 ---
 date: 2024-01-25 02:12:43.594010-07:00
-description: "Refactoring is the process of restructuring existing computer code without\
-  \ changing its external behavior.
-Programmers do it to clean up code, enhance\u2026"
+description: 'How to: Let''s refactor a simple C# method that calculates and prints the sum of an array of numbers: Before Refactoring.'
 lastmod: '2024-03-13T22:45:00.097010-06:00'
 model: gpt-4-1106-preview
-summary: Refactoring is the process of restructuring existing computer code without changing its external behavior.
+summary: Let's refactor a simple C# method that calculates and prints the sum of an array of numbers.
 title: Refactoring
 weight: 19
 ---